 This easy red velvet cake is fluffy, moist, topped with cream cheese frosting, and has the most beautiful red color.
 It has the perfect red velvet flavor that’s slightly tangy with a milk chocolate taste.
 Easy to make & oh so delicious – it’s the perfect red velvet cake recipe.

-Red Velvet Cake has been on my baking to-do list for a long time.
-I wanted a red velvet cake recipe that’s moist with a soft cake crumb, the perfect red color, a delicious hint of cocoa, and the creamiest cream cheese frosting.
+Red velvet cake has been on my baking to-do list for a long time.
+I wanted a red velvet cake recipe that’s moist with a soft cake crumb, the perfect red color, a delicious hint of cocoa, and the fluffiest cream cheese frosting.
 It’s a classic for good reason.

 As much as I absolutely love red velvet – I didn’t want the hassle of making a layer cake though.
 Sometimes I can’t handle the potential stress of toppling cake layers.
-And sometimes I need a cake that can serve a small army.
+And sometimes I need enough cake that can serve a small army.

 So for today’s easy red velvet cake recipe – we’re making a red velvet sheet cake.
 All the deliciousness with way less work.
 Ok – so now that I’ve admitted my aversion to layer cakes, let’s talk about this easy red velvet cake.

 First, there’s a few key ingredients: